CLOSED CHURCHES WITHIN THE

 Methodism was likely introduced to

-The first official circuit to include Bedford was likely the Huntingdon circuit
+circuit to include Bedford was likely the Huntingdon circuit formed in

-formed in 1788.
-Circuit rider Robert Ayres, who helped organize the
+1788.
+Circuit rider Robert Ayres, who helped organize the Huntingdon

-at Thomas Norton's house to between twenty and thirty people.
+Thomas Norton's house to between twenty and thirty people.
+Later

 meetings were held in private homes.
 The Bedford circuit was formed in